joanibal/pyAVL/README.md

 # License

-As stated, pyAVL includes a modified version of the source code of AVL.
+As stated, OptVL includes a modified version of the source code of AVL.
 AVL is distributed under the GLP version 2 license.
-As a consequence, pyAVL is also distributed under a GLP license via the copyleft principle of the original license.
+As a consequence, OptVL is also distributed under a GLP license via the copyleft principle of the original license.
 Although, here we update the GLP license to version 3 as allowed by the original license.

 This software includes portions of [NetLib's LAPACK library](https://www.netlib.org/lapack/).
 LAPACK is a software package provided by University of Tennessee, University of California Berkeley, University of Colorado Denver and NAG Ltd under the modified BSD license.
 See the license file in src/lapack/LICENSE.txt for more details.